Almissbah/revolut-test/README.md

 # Revolut Test
-  Test app with one screen for revolut interview, the screen has a list of currencies fetched from the endpoint every 1 sec.
+ One screen Test app for revolut interview, The screen has a list of currencies fetched from the endpoint every 1 sec.

 ## App Features